-1. Email Updates: The Department issued the full renewal waiver application, along with an educational summary document of proposed updates via email on March 13, 2025.
-The Department sent email reminders about the public comment period on April 3, 2025 and on April 10, 2023.
+2. Email Updates: The Department notified stakeholders of the beginning of the public comment period via email on September 27, 2023.
+Stakeholders received reminders about the public comment period via email on October 16, 2023, and October 26, 2023.

-2. Web and Social Media: The draft waiver application and summary of updates were posted to the Department?s Division of Long-Term Services and Supports website from March 13, 2025, through April 13, 2025.
-Notices about the start of the public comment period along with reminders were posted to the Department?s social media channels.
+3. Web and Social Media: The draft waiver application and a summary of updates were posted to the Department's Division of Long-Term Services and Supports website from September 27, 2023, through October 27, 2023.
+Notices about the start of public comment along with reminders were posted to the Department's social media channels.

-3. Dedicated Email Box: The Department used a widely publicized email box to receive comments and questions from providers, participants, and community partners.
-The Department also offered options for submitted comments via phone or U.S. Mail.
+4. Dedicated Email Box: The Department used a widely publicized email box to receive comments and questions from stakeholders at large.

-4. Advocacy Organizations: Several well-known advocacy organizations shared the Department's notices and reminders to ensure as many stakeholders as possible had the opportunity to review and comment on the draft waiver application.
-The public comments and responses can be found on the Department?s Division of Long-Term Services and Supports website at https://www.chfs.ky.gov/agencies/dms/dca/Pages/default.aspx.
+5. Advocacy Organizations: Several well-known advocacy organizations shared the Department's notices and reminders to ensure as many stakeholders as possible had the opportunity to review and comment on the draft waiver application.